History of the United States Senate: Democratization and representation

-On November 21, 1922, Rebecca Felton of Georgia became the first woman to serve in the Senate, though only for one day.
-In 1928, Octaviano Larrazolo of New Mexico became the first Latino senator, filling a three-month unexpired term.
+The period also brought early changes in Senate representation.
+On November 21, 1922, Rebecca Latimer Felton of Georgia became the first woman to serve in the Senate, although her appointment lasted only one day.
+In 1928, Octaviano Ambrosio Larrazolo of New Mexico became the first Latino senator, filling a three-month unexpired term.
+In 1932, Hattie Caraway of Arkansas became the first woman elected to the Senate.
+Initially appointed following her husband's death, she later won re-election twice in her own right.
+In 1935, Dennis Chávez of New Mexico became the first Latino elected to a full Senate term.